Chia-Network/cadt/README.md

 CADT relies on all participants publicly sharing their data over Chia Datalayer, which includes sharing the Chia-generated `.dat` files over HTTP.
 The files are located in `~/.chia/mainnet/data_layer/db/server_files_location_<NETWORK>/` (where `<NETWORK>` is the Chia network, usually either "mainnet" or "testneta") and can be shared over any web-accessible HTTP endpoint, including

 * Using the built-in datalayer-http service (see [Installation](#installation) instructions below).
 Datalayer-http runs on port 8575 by default which may need to be opened in your firewall configuration or forwarded by your router.
+Additionally, a static IP address will be required, which is not offered by default on many hosting providers.
+On AWS, assign an Elastic IP to the EC2 instance or use an Application Load Balancer to solve this.

 * Using Nginx, Apache, Caddy, or any other web server.
-One challenge is that the default location for the .dat files is in the user's home directory, which the web server software will not have read-access to.
+This also requires a static IP address, or dynamically assigned DNS record.
+Another challenge is that the default location for the .dat files is in the user's home directory, which the web server software will not have read-access to.
 One simple solution is
   * `mv ~/.chia/mainnet/data_layer/db/server_files_location_<NETWORK> /var/www/` - move the datalayer file directory outside of the home directory
   * `chmod -R 744 /var/www/server_files_location_<NETWORK>` - change permissions on all datalayer files to be read by any user
   * `ln -s /var/www/server_files_location_<NETWORK> ~/.chia/mainnet/data_layer/db/server_files_location_<NETWORK>` - create a shortcut from the old location to the new